NETWAYS/foreman-training/configmanagement/02_remote_execution.md

     # apt install -y cockpit-system

-The websocket and access to it is not required, so installting this subpackage is enough, but you can add others for more features.
+The websocket and access to it is not required, so installing this subpackage is enough, but you can add others for more features.

 ### Access the webconsole from the host view